pyIVLS/pyIVLS/README.md

 # 1. MDI area added to MainWindow (will be used for vizualization)
 # 2. Device plugins are separated into the GUI and core parts.
 The main idea of separation is to be able to use core without the GUI
 # 3. pyIVLS are not any more descendents of plugin class.
 Mainly it is done because the public functions should be provided by GUI classes, but not by the plugin itself.
 As a benefit, requirements to the plugin names are removed
-# 4. GUI clases are now descendents of QObject as they need to emit signals for logging (and probably for warnings in future implementations)
+# 4. Some GUI clases may now be descendents of QObject as they may need to emit signals for logging (see note on logging and error messaging)
 # 5. Changed the structure of ini file, now it allows to save plugin settings
+# 6. class option is added to the plugin descriptor in the ini file.
+This is related to suggested implementation of the built-in functionality of run and address selection. (class = step for measurement, class = loop for looping the steps, class = none for support plugins not directly used in recipe)

 #### TODO list
-# 1. add settings validation to GUI
+# 1. add settings validation to GUI (partially done)
-# 2. add settings locking/unlocking to GUI
+# 2. add settings locking/unlocking to GUI (partially done)
 # 3. implement logging (at the moment log signals are collected from plugins and in pyIVLS.py connected to a addDataLog slot in pyIVLS_GUI.py)
-# 4. implement warning messaging
+# 4. implement warning messaging (implemented not tested)
 # 5. implement saving of settings to configuration file
 # 6. implement reopening of docking window and MDI windows
 # 7. implement autosave for long measurements
+# 8. implement loading/saving of *.ini file this should allow to save/load certain measurement configurations
+# 9. implement measurement run and address selection for data saving as a built-in functionality.
+A temporary workaround is the use of plugings with function = sequence.
+##      For the final realization the main window may have another docking window (recipe editor), where measurement recipies may be created.
+A reciepe will replace sequence plugins.
+A reciepe may be a combination of measurement (e.g. sweep, TLCCS) and loop scripts (e.g. Affine, peltier),
+##      this may require introduction of new/replacement of plugin type/function classification, as the recipe editor should know what plugins allow looping, and what are just direct measurements.
+Also looping interface should be thought through.

 #### install (Ubuntu 24.04.1 LTS)
 # 1. python3 -m venv .venv